DanielProl1xy/XFileManager/README.md

 # XFileManager
 It supposed to be a file explorer and manager(!) to manage your files with scripting.
-For example: to build projects or categorize your files to separated folders by filters.
+For example: to collect projects files or categorize your files to separated folders by filters.

 # Requires: